How Are My Property Taxes Calculated?

 Once you fill out the Pre-Authorized Tax Payment Plan Authorization Agreement form & send it and a void cheque, payments will be deducted from your bank account on the last business day of the month.
 There is no service charges or fees for enrolling in the plan.

-Please note that if you own more than one property, a separate Authorization Agreement (make an link to PDF) is required for each property.
+Please note that if you own more than one property, a separate Authorization Agreement is required for each property.

 In order to participate in the pre-authorized payment plan, all taxes must be fully paid to date.

-Please send your Pre-Authorized Tax Payment Plan Authorization Agreementand void cheque to:
+Please send your Pre-Authorized Tax Payment Plan Authorization Agreement form and void cheque to:

 Finance, City of London, Room 407 300 Dufferin Ave.